Heading To Avignon

-We took the first exit thinking we could turn around but ended up lost in some medieval fortress exploring around Avignon with yet more single car width roads – David showing he too could manage these narrow paths.
+We took the first exit thinking we could turn around.
+But ended up lost in some medieval fortress exploring around Avignon.
+The roads were single car width roads.
+But David showed he could manage these narrow paths.
 We finally got on “town” roads and managed to find a larger road with a gas station.
-On asking for directions, David was told he was “almost there” but we still did one more large loop before coming again to the same gas station and right after that our hotel – from which we knew directions.
+On asking for directions, David was told he was “almost there”.
+But we still did one more large loop before we came again to the same gas station.
+And right after that our hotel!
 Walking certainly would have been much faster!!

-After a full breakfast at the hotel (squirrelling away pastries for snacks later in the day), we assessed the options we had for our day – old things, more mountain things (Mount Ventoux is the largest peak in the region) or a trip back to the sea.
+After a full breakfast at the hotel (squirrelling away pastries for snacks later in the day), we assessed the options we had for our day.
+Did we want old things, more mountain things (Mount Ventoux is the largest peak in the region) or a trip back to the sea?

-There would be over 70 images of the bridge to sort thru to one or two perfect pics before the day was done.
-The only pics we didn’t get were on the bridge itself because we would have had to pay for that pleasure.
+We got over 70 images of the bridge to sort thru to find one or two perfect pics before the day was done.
+The only pics we didn’t get were on the bridge itself.
+Because we would have had to pay for that pleasure.

 After the bridge we started to walk up (again) to the Palais du Papes.
-The popes had temporarily located here – building both in the old city and across the river by Les Angles at Villeneuve de Avignon.
+The popes had temporarily located here.
+They built both in the old city and across the river by Les Angles at Villeneuve de Avignon.
 The palace was closed so we just strolled the grounds.

-We visited the Musee du Petite Palace, packed with very old religious paintings, amazing in their detail and colour.
-This first view of art for the day would contrast sharply with the bright airy watercolour art we would see later in the day.
-As we were wandering through we found ourselves being shuffled to the exit so they could close.
+We visited the Musee du Petite Palace.
+It was packed with very old religious paintings, amazing in their detail and colour.
+This first view of art for the day contrasted sharply with the bright airy watercolour art we saw later in the day.
+As we wandered through we found ourselves being shuffled to the exit so they could close.

-The ramparts provided us with views in many directions – a higher perspective on the Pont, a view of Villeneuve across the river (including the fort) and mountains in the distance we would see later that day.
+The ramparts provided us with views in many directions.
+We got a higher perspective on the Pont, a view of Villeneuve across the river (including the fort) and mountains in the distance we saw later that day.

-Everywhere David would stop to set up a unique picture angle, the “sheep” tourists would scurry in.
+Everywhere David stopped to set up a unique picture angle, the “sheep” tourists scurried in.
 We took to “baa-ing” when it became evident it was happening again.
-While we searched to add it to David’s growing sign collection, we never did find one of the “beware of sheep” signs we had seen while driving in the mountains.
+While we searched to add it to David’s growing sign collection, we never did find one of the “beware of sheep” signs we saw while driving in the mountains.